Filpill/blog-web/content/projects/2022-06-03-building-hugo.md

 ### Compiling Static Files into Public Folder

-In order to compile the files nessesary for the deployment repository on git.
+In order to compile the files necessary for the deployment repository on git.
 Type the following command in the root directory of website:

 ```[zsh]
 hugo -t hugo-PaperMod -D